Fgusavac/FPL-Optimisation-Project/README.md

 # FPL-Optimisation-Project
-A project built to optimise FPL points with a input budget constraints and given player constraints.
-Data is found from open source GitHub repositories as well as the offical FPL API

-# FPL-Optimisation-Project
 A project built to optimise FPL points with input budget constraints and given player constraints.
 Data is sourced from open-source GitHub repositories as well as the official FPL API.

 ## 📌 Project Overview